Kaleidophon/deep-significance/README_RAW.md

 ---
-**Note**: This property is known to hold more for `build_quantile="fast"` (deviation of < 0.01) and less for `build_quantile="exact"` (deviation of < 0.2).
+**Note**: This property is known to hold more for `build_quantile="fast"` (deviation of < 0.01) and less for `build_quantile="exact"` (deviation of around < 0.2), also holding less the less scores are supplied.
 This is because the quantile function is built based on resampled scores during bootstrap iterations for the latter case, leading to more randomness when fewer scores for A and B are available, but also a tighter bound for $\epsilon_\text{min}$ overall.

 ---